ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Ocriculum to Placentia
+# Ocriculum To Placentia

+## Departing from Ocriculum

 Leaving Ocriculum, Virgil set out for Narnia by road, a journey of about 8 miles.

-As they go up from {from}, they see the ruined walls.
-The sun beats down..
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+His shoes are covered in dust from the road.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+He passes another milestone.
+Along the road are graves, and a cenotaph.
+An oxcart passes, loaded with grain.

 Insert story about 413225

 Insert story about ['42.52', '12.516']

-Virgil departed from Narnia, intending to travel by road to Spoletium, a distance of about 22 miles.

-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+## From Narnia to Spoletium

+From Narnia to Spoletium is about 22 miles away when travelling by road.

+There a spring wells up, and around about it is a meadow.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+A cloud passes in front of the sun.
 Now the road is quieter.
-By the road is a salt spring.
-There is a fountain of cold water springing from the rock.
-A caravan from {destination} passed by.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
+He had set out from Narnia amidst a throng travelling the same way.

 Insert story about 413320

 Insert story about ['42.745', '12.738']

+## To Fanum Fortunae

-Virgil departed from Spoletium, intending to travel by road to Fanum Fortunae, about 90 miles away.
+Virgil departed from Spoletium, intending to travel by road to Fanum Fortunae, a distance of about 90 miles.

-He set out from {from} amidst a throng travelling the same way.
-His shoes are covered in dust from the road.
-They pass a pillar on the right surmounted by a stone urn.
-The sun beats down..
+A cloud passes in front of the sun.
+A grove of Minerva is hard by the road, a grove of poplar trees.
+The road narrows here, an orchard wall encroaching on it.
+A caravan from Fanum Fortunae passed by.
+Water has washed out the road, making for slow going.
+There is a fountain of cold water springing from the rock.
+He had set out from Spoletium amidst a throng travelling the same way.
+By the road is a salt spring.

 Insert story about 413129

 Insert story about ['43.845', '13.017']

+## Fanum Fortunae to Ariminum by ship

-From Fanum Fortunae to Ariminum is at least 38 miles when travelling by ship down the coast.
+Leaving Fanum Fortunae, Virgil set out for Ariminum by ship down the coast, at least 38 miles.

-Frequent flashes light the lurid air.
-The oars are snapped.
-Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.
+A dusky shower drew up overhead carrying night and tempest.
+The wave shuddered and gloomed.

+The navigator professes he cannot tell day from night on the sky, nor remember the way amid the waters.
+They sweep through the green water.

+A fair harbor lies on either side of the city and the entrance is narrow.
+Curved ships are drawn up along the road.
+Here the men are busied with the tackle of their black ships, with cables and sails.

 Insert story about 393379

 Insert story about ['44.059', '12.563']

+## The journey to Faventia

-Intending to travel by road to Faventia, Virgil left Ariminum.
-It was a journey of about 38 miles.
+Virgil departed from Ariminum, intending to travel by road to Faventia, a journey of about 38 miles.

-The sun beats down..
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-As they go up from {from}, they see the ruined walls.
-A caravan from {destination} passed by.
-He passes another milestone.
-He left the city early, before the rising of the sun.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
+This is a smooth road, by which many wagons were bringing wood to Faventia.
+There a spring wells up, and around about it is a meadow.
+A grove of Minerva is hard by the road, a grove of poplar trees.
+The sun beats down.
+Next to the straight road that leads to Faventia, there is visible a sculpted tomb.

 Insert story about 393420

 Insert story about ['44.286', '11.884']

+## Leaving Faventia by road

-Leaving Faventia, Virgil set out for Bononia by road, about 30 miles away.
+Virgil departed from Faventia, intending to travel by road to Bononia, about 30 miles away.

 They pass a pillar on the right surmounted by a stone urn.
-There is a fountain of cold water springing from the rock.
+His shoes are covered in dust from the road.
 Above the roads are ruins, among which is a cave sacred to Asclepius.
-He left the city early, before the rising of the sun.
+A grove of Minerva is hard by the road, a grove of poplar trees.

 Insert story about 393421

 Insert story about ['44.495', '11.349']

+## Departing from Bononia

-Leaving Bononia, Virgil set out for a village on a military boat floating downstream, a journey of about 39 miles.
+Leaving Bononia, Virgil set out for a village on a military boat floating downstream, about 39 miles away.

-A breeze from an unexpected quarter cools the air.
-He presses onward.
+A cloud passes in front of the sun.

 There was no story for None

+## Travelling on a military boat headed upstream to Placentia

-From a village to Placentia is about 140 miles away when travelling on a military boat headed upstream.
+Leaving a village, Virgil set out for Placentia on a military boat headed upstream, at least 140 miles.

-The sun beats down.
-No backward glances for the city left behind.
-The countryside is quieter than the city.
+Birds sing their greetings.
+A cloud passes in front of the sun.

 Insert story about 383741